Merck Manual

 In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.

-The two primary types of inflammatory bowel disease (IBD) are
+The 2 primary types of inflammatory bowel disease (IBD) are

-The cause of inflammatory bowel disease is not known, but evidence suggests that normal intestinal bacteria inappropriately trigger an immune reaction in people with a genetic predisposition.
+The cause of IBD is not known, but evidence suggests that normal intestinal bacteria inappropriately trigger an immune reaction in people with a genetic predisposition.

-The symptoms of inflammatory bowel disease vary depending on which part of the intestine is affected and whether the person has Crohn disease or ulcerative colitis.
+The symptoms of IBD vary depending on which part of the intestine is affected and whether the person has Crohn disease or ulcerative colitis.
 People with Crohn disease usually have chronic diarrhea and abdominal pain.
 People with ulcerative colitis usually have intermittent episodes of abdominal pain and bloody diarrhea.
 In both diseases, people with longstanding diarrhea may lose weight and become undernourished.

 Sometimes IBD can affect other parts of the body such as the joints, eyes, mouth, liver, gallbladder, and skin.
 IBD also increases the risk of cancer in areas of the intestine that are affected.